chatterjee-d/QuITOv2/README.md

 # QuITO v.2 : Quasi-Interpolation based Trajectory Optimization

 QuITO v.2 is a MATLAB-based numerical software package for solving constrained nonlinear optimal control problems via direct optimization.
 The base algorithm is a novel direct multiple shooting technique that employs a special kind of quasi-interpolation technique on piecewise uniform grid to approximate the control trajectory.
 The change-point localization and the mesh refinement modules in QuITO v.2 automatically detects irregular regions in the numerical optimal control and iteratiely refine the time-grid until a presepecified tolerance in the minimzed cost is reached.
-Currently, QuITO can handle the following problem specifications:
+Currently, QuITO v.2 can handle the following problem specifications:

 * Dynamics (ODEs): linear, nonlinear;
 * Constraint: state, control, mixed (which can be a nonlinear function of states and control);
 * Boundary specification: boundary values, constraints of terminal states.

-The following table collects all the pre-loaded optimal control problem examples in QuITO:
+The following table collects all the pre-loaded optimal control problem examples in QuITO v.2:

 | Problem | Dynamics | State/Control/Mixed Constraints | Singular Control | Additional Function |
 | ------------- | ------------- | -------------------- | ---------------- | ------------------- |